The day I realised that mental load doesn’t disappear on its own... that everyday life can be designed differently.

 Your energy.

-And this is how mental load slowly becomes permanent.
+And this is how mental load becomes permanent.

 The good news is that another way exists.